 Our Journey

-One of the first amazing stops was into the hands of Billy Graham who then turned around and ordered more for his staff.
+One of our first incredible milestones came when Billy Graham received one — and immediately ordered more for his staff.

 “As I cut the third cross it struck me; the holes from the nails used to hold the pallet together were exactly where they would have pierced our Lord’s wrists and ankles.
 In that moment I felt as if time stood still and right there at that moment, I was shown the truth, the way, and the light of the world.”